September 30, 2023

 In the 1960's, Melbourne City Council decided to construct a large public square in the city centre.

-Across a decade or more, it gradually acquired parts of the Queen Victoria Buildings for this purpose.
+Across a decade it gradually acquired parts of the Queen Victoria Buildings for this purpose.
 Demolition commenced in the late 1960's and took several years (The Regent Theatre was also acquired and scheduled to be knocked down, as part of the same project, but was saved by a union ban).

 The new open space was dubbed 'City Square'.